-The bawa keeps beating the sadhu with his broken stick walk without your shoes."
+The bawa keeps beating the sadhu with his broken stick

 The bawa, regardless of the sadhu's courtesy, became more angry and started beating the sadhu with his shoe.
 The sadhu still remained calm and quiet.

 Then the village folks came to his rescue.
 They scolded the bawa and expelled him from the village.